holly-jansen/holly_jansen.github.io/content/_index.md

         <details>
         <summary><strong>View Abstract</strong></summary>
         <p>
         Do natural disasters influence electoral outcomes, and does this effect vary by candidate gender?
-I argue that natural disasters intensify gendered voting biases.
-Using panel data from 1,632 municipalities and typhoon exposure data, I find disasters reduce win rates for female challengers and erode vote shares for female incumbents under repeated shocks.
+While retrospective voting theory suggests that voters can rationally assess leader performance during crises, it often overlooks how candidate identity may shape evaluations in ways that depart from competence-based logics under conditions of threat.
+I argue that natural disasters intensify the role of gender in electoral decision-making, activating latent biases that disadvantage female candidates.
+Using panel data from 1,632 Philippine municipalities (2001–2010), I analyze mayoral elections merged with a geospatial typhoon exposure index to examine how disaster severity affects three electoral outcomes: candidate entry, candidate electoral success, and incumbent vote share.
+I find no evidence that disasters increase the supply of female candidates.
+However, typhoon exposure significantly reduces win rates for female challengers and erodes vote shares for female incumbents under repeated shocks.
+These findings suggest that climate crises amplify the political salience of gender, distorting voter evaluations and reinforcing patterns of under-representation of women in political office.
         </p>
         </details>